 Out with the old...

 As riders can attest, many of our buses are overdue for replacement.
-In fact, some in our fleet are more than 18 years old.
 We've delayed buying new buses over the last few years due to the recession, but we can't wait any more.
-Not only are these aging buses uncomfortable for riders and operators, they have become too unreliable and expensive for us to maintain.
+Not only are our older buses uncomfortable for riders and operators, they have become too unreliable and expensive for us to maintain.

-We replaced 55 new buses in 2012, and we'll be buying 70 more in 2013 and 60 more each year after that.
-By 2017, we will have replaced all of the remaining high-floor buses in the fleet (those with steps at the door), and reduced the average age of our bus fleet to eight years (the industry standard).
+We've put 249 new buses into service over the last four years, and we're replacing another 77 buses in early 2016.
+By then we will have replaced all of the remaining "high-floor" buses in the fleet (those with steps at the door), and reduced the average age of our bus fleet to eight years (the industry standard).

 What's new inside

 We made some changes to help improve the onboard experience for both riders and operators.
 In addition to standard air conditioning and automatic stop announcements, our new buses feature: